-COLL 100 First Year Seminar 1 General Edu ucation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to American National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
-Option 1: MATH 103 MATH 103R MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or Technical Mathematics I w/ review or College Algebra or Technical Mathematics II or Trigonometry PreCalculus or higher 5-8 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) ANTH, COM numbered 100 or higher from the following disciplines: ART, M, ECON, ENGL, FOREIGN LANGUAGE, GEOG (Except IS Courses), HIST, HUMN, MUSI, PHIL, POLS, PSYC, SIGN, THEA Minimum To tal General Education Credit Hours 18
+COLL 100 First Year Seminar 1 General Education Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
+Option 1: MATH 103 MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or College Algebra and Technical Mathematics II or Trigonometry PreCalculus or higher 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) ANTH, COM 104,110 or GI Any course numbered 100 or higher from the following disciplines: ART, ANTH, COMM, ECON, ENGL, FOREIGN LANGUAGE, GEOG (Except 104,110 or GIS Courses), HIST, HUMN, MUSI, PHIL, POLS, PSYC, SIGN, SOSC, SOCI, THEA Minimum Total General Education Credit Hours 18

 Specific Program Requirements

 BSAD 109 Principles of Supervision 3

 CSIS 100 CSIS 115 Digital Literacy or Computer Concepts and Applications 2-3

-CSIS 100 Digital Literacy 2

 EHSS 112 Introduction to Health and Safety for Construction 1

-INTE 124 Employment Strategies for Technical Careers 2

 INTE 151 Industrial Rigging 3

-Carpentry Ap Carpentry Apprenticeship (Credit by Certification) 29
+Carpentry Apprenticeship (Credit by Certification) 29

 General Electives 6

-Total Credit Total Credit Hours 65-69
+Total Credit Hours 62-66

-^{} Federally approved carpentry apprenticeship program that contains a minimum 450 clock hours of classroom instruction and 6000 clock hours of on-the-job training.
+\ Federally approved carpentry apprenticeship program that contains a minimum 450 clock hours of classroom instruction and 6000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate craft.